What the Falcon Heavy Launch Means for Aerospace and Space Exploration

 NASA is also in the process of developing a rocket of its own, one capable of producing 8.8 million pounds of thrust at liftoff that will dwarf the Falcon Heavy in power.
 The Space Launch System, as it is called, is slated to conduct an unmanned flight in 2020 and to return humans to the moon by 2023.

 This first launch included a somewhat odd payload

 Though it’s intended to one day take people back to the Moon and to lead the colonization of Mars, the Falcon Heavy will just launch satellites and perform space probes in the meantime.

 On this first mission, the payload included Elon Musk’s personal Tesla Roadster vehicle, complete with a dummy named “Spaceman” in the driver’s seat.
 In its glove compartment was a quartz silica disc designed by the Arch Mission Foundation that is reportedly the longest-lasting storage object ever created by humans, one capable of storing up to 360 terabytes of data for around 14 billion years as it orbits the sun.

 Procure High Strength, Close Tolerance Aerospace Fasteners

-Aerospace Manufacturing is an ISO 9001:2015 Certified, QSLM approved NJ aerospace manufacturer that creates a diversified line of high strength, close tolerance aerospace bolts, screws, pins, studs and threaded rods.
+Aerospace Manufacturing is a AS9100 and ISO:9001 accredited, QSLM approved NJ aerospace manufacturer that creates a diversified line of high strength, close tolerance aerospace bolts, screws, pins, studs and threaded rods.
 Our aerospace bolts & screws are trusted by major OEM like Lockheed Martin, Sikorsky Aircraft, Bombardier, DLA, Textron Aviation and NAVICP.